jahn-junior/sphinx-ext-template/.github/README.md

 - `tests/unit/`
 - `tests/integration/`

+Note the difference between the project name, `hello-ext`, and the module name, `hello_ext`.
+This difference is intentional and must be preserved in your new extension.

 Finally, delete `.github/README.MD`, as it will take precedence over your top-level README if left intact.

-## Migrate an existing extension
+## Migrate an extension

-Due to the limited size of most extensions, the easiest way to migrate the code is by transplanting it into a new repository created from this template.
-Before moving forward, follow the steps above to create this new repository.
+Due to the limited size of most extensions, the easiest way to migrate the code is by transplanting it into a new [repository created from this template]().

-If the extension previously used a build tool other than uv, you'll need to add any dependencies to `pyproject.toml` by running `uv add <package-name>` in the project's root directory.
+If the extension previously used a build tool other than uv, add any dependencies to `pyproject.toml` by running `uv add <package-name>` in the project's root directory.

-Next, you'll need to make the code comply with the template's linters.
+Next, make the code comply with the template's linters.
 In your terminal, run:

 ```bash
 make lint
 ```

 Resolve any errors listed in the output.
-This process can be streamlined by configuring your preferred text editor to highlight ruff, pyright, and mypy errors.
+You can streamline this process by configuring your text editor to highlight ruff, pyright, and mypy errors.

 Lastly, all extensions are expected to be well-tested.
-Once you have either migrated existing tests or written new ones, they can be run with:
+Once you have either migrated existing tests or written new ones, run the full testing suite with:

 ```bash
 make test